How to Submit:

 Who does the case critiques?

-Debate Central uses a team of PF, LD, and CX experts on a rotating basis, but most of our critiques are done by Debate Central’s permanent staff, including NCPA Director of Youth Programs and Debate Central administrator Rachel Stevens.
+Debate Central uses a team of PF, LD, and CX experts on a rotating basis, but most of our critiques are done by Debate Central’s permanent staff, including the NCPA Debate Central administrators.

 How many cases can I send?